AxLab-UofC/ThrowIO/README.md

 example: `cargo run -- -a 33,90`
 example: `cargo run -- -n f3K,L6T`

 # Steps To Run ThrowIO with UChicago AxLab Demo Structure or CHI 2023 Body-Scale Demo Structure

 # Steps To Run ThrowIO with CHI 2023 Desktop Demo Structure

 1. Setup desktop demo structure specified above and 3D print the robot shells (desktop-demo-robot-shell.stl and desktop-demo-robot-ball-shell.stl)
-2. Connect to 3 toio robots via Rust OSC bridge (first two connected toio robots will be dropping robots and the last one will be the toio ball) by typing, for example, `cargo run -- -a 24,27`
+2. Connect to 3 toio robots via Rust OSC bridge (first two connected toio robots will be dropping robots and the last one will be the toio ball) by typing, for example, `cargo run -- -a 24,27,87`
-3.
+3. Place the 3D printed shells on the toio robots
+4. Navigate to desktop_demo folder and double click desktop_demo.pde file.
+Once the Processing file is loaded, press the Play button.
+5. Place the two dropping robots to the overhanging surface.
+If you don't know which robot goes to which corner, you can press `c` key to turn on calibration mode.
+By doing so, the dropping robots each automatically travel to their respective starting position.
+Remember to press `c` key again to turn off the calibration mode.
+6. We can now place the toio ball to the middle of the two dropping robots, and they will drop the toio ball, allowing users to catch.

 # Application: Orange (Immersive Haptic Experience)